curry-solutions/curryKlaro/README.md

 npm run-script make-css #will build the production version with seperated css
 ```

-If the npm installation failed or make does not work try
+If the npm installation failed or the make-script does not work try

 ```sh
 npm run-script clean-nodes #will remove the node_modules folder